Our Food Growing Projects

 Community Food Growing Map – Highlands and Islands.

-The following map includes all community growing ventures that we know about, and also those in the Highland Council Growing Our Future Project and from the The Highland Good Food Conversation.
+The following map (which was updated by the community food growing group in the Highland Good Food Partnership and includes all community growing ventures that we know about.
 We have included all Highlands and Islands links here because they are all very useful and helpful examples of what’s happening, what can be done, and hopefully, to provide help for new ventures.

 How to use the map: